In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 - Subungual Melanoma: found in between the toes and the toenail bed

 Melanomas are categorized as either benign or malignant.
-Benign melanomas, also called melanocytomas, are typically harmless with a very low risk of spreading, or metastasizing, to other parts of the body.
+Benign melanomas are typically harmless with a very low risk of spreading, or metastasizing, to other parts of the body.

-Malignant melanomas, however, can metastasize very quickly, spreading to other parts of a dog’s body, particularly the lungs, liver and lymph nodes.
-For this reason, malignant melanomas present a dire health risk.
+Malignant melanomas, however, can metastasize very quickly, spreading to other parts of a dog’s body, particularly the lungs, liver, and lymph nodes.
+For this reason, malignant melanomas in dogs present a dire health risk.

-One of the scariest aspects of malignant melanomas is that dogs usually show subtle to no symptoms of being sick until the disease has spread to other areas of their body.
+One of the scariest aspects of malignant melanomas is that dogs usually show subtle to no symptoms of being sick until the cancer has spread to other areas of their body.

 Although most skin and eye melanomas in dogs are benign, it’s always a good idea to play it safe.
 If you notice an unusual lump or discolored area on any part of your pup, contact your veterinarian.

-Tip: You should also be concerned if any changes occur in the size, shape, color or ulceration of any growth or lump.
-The AKC recommends familiarizing yourself with all your dog’s natural lumps, bumps and rashes when they’re young and healthy, so you’ll know when changes occur.
+Tip: You should also be concerned if any changes occur in the appearance of any growth or lump.
+Such changes include the size, shape, color, and ulceration.
+Vets often recommend familiarizing yourself with all your dog’s natural lumps, bumps, and rashes when your dog is young and healthy, so you’ll know when changes occur.

 Cutaneous (Skin) Melanomas

-Most cutaneous melanomas are benign in dogs (in contrast to humans).
+Unlike in humans, most cutaneous melanomas are benign in dogs.
 But it can be difficult to distinguish between benign and malignant melanomas on your dog’s skin unless you’re an expert.

 - Masses are usually from 1/4″ to 2″ in diameter